-Before and after every workout, carve out five to ten minutes to get your muscles loose and to help prevent injury.
+After every workout, carve out five to ten minutes to get your muscles loose and to help prevent injury.

 RUN

 EASY RUN Incorporate easy (or recovery) runs with low to moderate intensity twice a week to prepare your lungs for longer distances.